nikhil9066/Predict_Diabetes/README.md

 ### Building the Docker Image

-In order to start the Flask application pull the docker image from the hub
+To start the Flask application pull the docker image from the hub
 ```
 docker pull nikhilprao/flaskapp:v6
 ```